wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

 = 1.6.0 =
-* repaired 'hidden event' functionality so that those users with the link can view the event
+* repaired 'hidden event' functionality so that those users with the link can view the event (thanks @bradleysp)
-* added the ability to 'password protect' events like you would normally do for a regular post
+* added the ability to 'password protect' events like you would normally do for a regular post (thanks @bradleysp)
 * updated the 'event settings' ui to handle new funcitonality and to be better organized
 * updated calendar styling to have visual markers depending on event status